Bloc Québécois: Loss of official party status

 In the 2011 federal election, in the wake of a surge of support for the New Democratic Party, the Bloc received less than a quarter of the popular vote in Quebec (and less than 6% of the national vote).
 It lost 44 of the 47 seats it held at parliament's dissolution, and only added one seat, which had been vacated by a Bloc Québécois member six months prior to the election.
 The seats lost included that of Duceppe, who resigned as party president and leader.
 It also lost all but one of its seats in Montreal.

 By winning only four seats, the Bloc failed to reach the minimum of 12 seats required for official party status in the House of Commons.
 MPs without official party status are treated as independents and must sit in the back row of the opposition benches.
 They are permitted just a few questions each week in question period and cannot sit as voting members on parliamentary committees.

 Elected to Parliament in this election were incumbents Louis Plamondon, André Bellavance, Maria Mourani and rookie MP Jean-François Fortin.
 When the 41st Parliament convened on 2 June 2011, Plamondon became the Bloc's interim parliamentary leader.
 Vivian Barbot served as interim leader and party president following Duceppe's resignation until the party's 2011 leadership election.

-The Bloc Québécois leadership election campaign to choose a permanent successor to Duceppe began on 17 September 2011 and concluded on 11 December with the election of former MP for Hochelaga Daniel Paillé as party leader.
+The Bloc Québécois leadership election campaign to choose a permanent successor to Duceppe began on 17 September 2011.
+The campaign concluded on 11 December, with the election of former MP for Hochelaga Daniel Paillé as party leader.
 Plamondon, the longest-serving member of the Commons, served as parliamentary leader during Paillé's tenure as he did not have a seat.